 North Carolina: Sales Tax Handbook

-2023 North Carolina Sales Tax Changes
+2026 North Carolina Sales Tax Changes

-Over the past year, there have been eight local sales tax rate changes in North Carolina.
+Over the past year, there have been thirteen local sales tax rate changes in North Carolina.
 This table lists each changed tax jurisdiction, the amount of the change, and the towns and cities in which the modified tax rates apply.
 This page will be updated monthly as new sales tax rates are released.
 For other states, see our list of nationwide sales tax rate changes.

-Change Date | Tax Jurisdiction | Sales Tax Change | Cities Affected |
+| Change Date | Tax Jurisdiction | Sales Tax Change | Cities Affected |

-February 2023 | Jackson |
+| February 2026 | Macon |

 Raised